 After the Sale

 B2B personalization doesn’t end at the sale.
-Companies need to continue efforts after the sale because it helps turn your buyers into advocates.
+Companies need to continue efforts after the sale because it helps turn buyers into advocates.
 A thank you email after purchase, a follow-up email a week later to see how the customer is doing and help if they need it.

 Educational content, events, and recommendations geared specifically to the clients and their needs are ways to continue showing your humanity and build strong relationships.
 But there’s a financial incentive too: Acquiring a new customer costs 5 times as much as retaining an existing one and existing customers spend more.

 Don’t forget to show your personality too: Create videos for social and your website that show your company, its culture, and its employees.
 Let people get to know you.
 People like to do business with people they know.

 B2B is a transaction with a business person on behalf of a business.
 Business people, no matter whether junior level or C-level, are people who want the same things other people want when they make purchases.
 Here are a few things people want:

 - 31% of consumers say they wish their shopping experience was far more personalized than it currently is; just 22% of consumers are satisfied with the level of personalization they currently receive (source).

 - 75% claim “dynamic and personalized content” across channels is very important for the business (source).

 - Around 80% of consumers will only engage offers if they have been personalized to their previous engagements with the brand (source).

 - 87% of consumers surveyed say that personally relevant branded content positively influences how they feel about a brand (source).